diybitcoinhardware/diybitcoinhardware.github.io/README.md

 On this website you can find links to interesting DIY bitcoin and lightning-related projects.
 This includes hardware wallets, verification tools, POS terminals, full nodes and other stuff.

-If you want your project to be inluded on the website please open a pull request [on github](https://github.com/diybitcoinhardware/diybitcoinhardware.github.io)
+Please help us to fill this website!
+Open a pull request [on github](https://github.com/diybitcoinhardware/diybitcoinhardware.github.io) with DIY bitcoin or lightning project you find exciting.

 # Libraries